Previous dayFebruary 3, 2026Next day

 7.1 km---✓ ReviewedUSGS →

-The USGS recorded this magnitude 2.0 earthquake 56 km S of Whites City, New Mexico at 19:39 UTC on February 3, 2026.
-This was a shallow crustal earthquake, focused at 7.1 km depth.
+A magnitude 2.0 seismic event took place 56 km S of Whites City, New Mexico on February 3, 2026 at 19:39 UTC.
+The event originated approximately 7.1 km below the surface, classifying it as shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
 Coordinates: 31.667°, -104.373°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-02-03